tsharman/limeade/README.md

 #### Web crawlers

-The web crawlers use a combination of the Requests library and BeautifulSoup to parse the response and extract the relevant data.
+The web crawlers use a combination of [Requests](http://docs.python-requests.org/en/latest/) and [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/) to parse the response and extract the relevant data.

+### Roadmap

+There are some major things that need to be implemented in Limeade.
+Here is a high level list of what I have planned.

+* <del>Title search.
+Search through all blog posts by title.</del>
+* Artist based search.
+See all the music videos blogs have posted about an artist.
+* Blog based search.
+See all music videos a blog has posted.
+* Keyboard controls.